Jour3141/avqa/README.md

 ### ️️💡 Guide

-* Run VisualSaliency/sal_model.m in Matlab to obtain the position map of video frames.
-(This processing step is the source of overhead for the model, and more efficient preprocessing methods are worth exploring.)
+* Run **VisualSaliency/sal_model.m** in Matlab to obtain the position map of video frames.
-* The complete model is contained in demo.py.
+* The complete model is contained in **demo.py**.
+Create a folder named **test_av_seq** and put the audio and video files into it.
-* Our method still has room for improvement on the SJTU-UAV dataset.
-(Due to special restrictions, some models that achieve SOTA performance on the SJTU-UAV database are not listed in the article.)
-* It is necessary to establish cross-modal relationships at the stage of spatial-domain feature extraction.
-(See the limitation description of the paper for details.)
+* There exist works that outperform our method on the **SJTU-UAV database**.
+Researchers can further improve our work based on the limitations discussed in paper.

 ### 🌹🌹 Acknowledgments 🌹🌹